dktr0/apert/README.md

 web browsers connected to the apert server.
 The password needs to match or the message will be ignored.

+## Point apert towards a separate folder from which files can be served

+OSC: /folder [password] [path]
+JSON: { request: "folder", password: "???", path: "???" }
+where path is a path to a folder from which additional files can be served to client web browsers.
+The password needs to match or the message will be ignored.

 ## Load a specific JavaScript file that can be provided to all web browsers

 OSC: /load [password] [path]